muratk5n/thirdwave/en/2018/05/inflation.md

 still deficit spends but if it all goes to Reytheon, Lockheed, from there to some offshore haven, then to stocks - no inflation.

+In summary, more newly printed money in more hands can be inflationary.
+One rich person can only buy so many cars.
+But a million with increased wages can buy millions of products, bidding up their prices which for unchanged set of products will cause inflation.

 Marginal Revolution University

 <iframe width="340" src="https://www.youtube.com/embed/gi7jx5IJtik" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>